Chevrolet Volt: First generation (2010–2015)

-Tailpipe emissions

-Safety

-The Volt received a five-star overall crash safety rating from the National Highway Traffic Safety Administration (NHTSA), the highest possible score.
-This rating was obtained with NHTSA's New Car Assessment Program for 2011 model year vehicles.

-Accident and rescue handling

-In August 2010, General Motors began a training program for first responders when performing rescue duties involving the Chevrolet Volt.

-Warning sounds

-Due to significant noise reduction typical of vehicles traveling in all-electric mode at low speeds, the Volt is fitted with a manually activated electronic warning sound system called Pedestrian-Friendly Alert System for use when the car is operating at low speeds to alert pedestrians to the car's presence.

 Second generation (2016–2019)

-The second generation Chevrolet Volt was officially unveiled at the January 2015 North American International Auto Show.
+The second generation Chevrolet Volt was unveiled at the January 2015 North American International Auto Show.
 Retail deliveries began in the United States and Canada in October 2015 as a 2016 model year, with 1,324 units delivered in the U.S. that month.
 Availability in the American market was limited to California and the other 10 states that follow California's zero emission vehicle regulations.
 GM scheduled the second generation as a 2017 model year to be released in the 39 remaining states by early 2016.
 Manufacturing of the 2017 MY Volt began in February 2016, and the first units arrived at dealerships at the end of February 2016.
-The 2017 model complies with stricter Tier 3 emissions requirements and was available nationwide.
+The 2017 model complied with stricter Tier 3 emissions requirements and was available nationwide.